rsignell-usgs/docker-terria-usgs/vanilla/README.md

-Dockerfile for for installing the USGS TerriaMap
+Dockerfile for installing the USGS TerriaMap (builds the image from the repo zdefne-usgs/TerriaMap
  - Dockerfile

 Files to map in the docker-compose file: